lhridder/infrared/README.md

   - `enabled` whether or not tableflip should be used.
   - `pidfile` where the PID file used for tableflip is located.
 - `rejoinMessage` what text response should be sent when a player needs to rejoin to verify they're not a bot.
+- `blockedMessage` what text response should be sent when an ip address gets blocked.
 - `underAttack` if the instance should permanently be in attack mode.
 - `debug` if debug logs should be enabled.
 - `connectionTreshold` at what amount of packets per second the underAttack mode should trigger.